shiyuzh2007/ASR/README.md

 # ASR Transformer

-This project is originally forked from https://github.com/chqiwang/transformer and we change it into ASR task.
-We compared five modeling units on Mandarin Chinese ASR tasks with HKUST datasets by sequence-to-sequence attention-based model with the Transformer, including CI-phonemes, syllables, words, sub-words and characters.
+This project is originally forked from <https://github.com/Kyubyong/transformer> and <https://github.com/chqiwang/transformer>.
+We change it into ASR task.
+Five modeling units are compared on Mandarin Chinese ASR tasks with HKUST datasets by the ASR Transformer, including CI-phonemes, syllables, words, sub-words and characters.

-Run steps:
+## Usage
 1)config your *.yaml; 2)python train.py; 3)python evaluate.py

 Source Code for paper: